clarkzinzow/Nonlinear-Optimization-Algorithms/README.md

 7. [limited-memory BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS)
 8. [Gauss-Newton method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm)

 All of the algorithms are heavily commented (possibly to a fault), but I wanted someone in the midst of a nonlinear programming class to be able to read through the code and understand it decently well.
-Although I have done my best to implement these algorithms with efficiency in mind (within the confines of MATLAB's inherent deficiencies in this regard), this repository is far more valuable as a teaching tool than a performance-centric library.
+Although I have done my best to implement these algorithms with efficiency in mind (within the confines of MATLAB's inherent deficiencies in this regard), this repository is far more valuable as a teaching tool than as a performance-centric library.

 Due to the algorithms being so heavily commented, many implementation details are contained within the code as comments instead of in a README.

-In the near future, I will include a demo folder that demonstrates the correctness and performance of each algorithm on a set of representative problems.
-I also might create a README with implementation details for each algorithm, to be located in the src folder.
+Some day, I will include a demo folder that demonstrates the correctness and performance of each algorithm on a set of representative problems, and I will create a README with implementation details for each algorithm, to be located in the src folder.

+Some day! :)